benji6/virtual-audio-graph/README.md

     type,
     frequency,
     detune,
-    startTime, // time in seconds since virtualAudioGraph.currentTime was 0, if not provided then oscillator starts immediately stopTime, // if not provided then oscillator does not stop }
+    startTime, // time in seconds since virtualAudioGraph.currentTime was 0, if not provided then node starts immediately stopTime, // if not provided then stop is not called on node until it is disconnected }
 }
 ```